djhunt-ibm/agentic-ai-client-bootcamp/usecases/O2C-Automation-lab/practitioner_docs/hands-on-lab.md

 ![wxo tool options](./images/img4.png)

-watsonx Orchestrate supports multiple approaches to adding tools to agents as explained in the [Adding tools to an agent](https://www.ibm.com/docs/en/watsonx/watson-orchestrate/current?topic=agents-adding-tools) documentation:
+watsonx Orchestrate supports multiple approaches to adding tools to agents:

    - Add from catalog: The **Add from catalog** option enables you to add a tool from a rich catalog of pre-defined tools.
 The catalog of tools is actively being developed to make it even easier to add tools to agents.